 Vitamins vegan

 As a vegan, you often need to take supplements to supplement your diet.
-For example, vitamin B12 is completely absent in food that comes from the plant kingdom.
-It can also be good to keep track of other important vitamins and minerals that can be difficult for vegans and vegetarians to get enough of.
+For example, vitamin B12 is completely lacking in plant-based foods.
+It can also be a good idea to keep track of other important vitamins and minerals that can be difficult for vegans and vegetarians to get enough of.

-Vitamins and minerals are necessary for your body to function properly.
+Vitamins and minerals are essential for your body to function properly.
 In total, there are 13 different vitamins that we humans need to get.

 Vitamin B12 is not found in the plant kingdom

-Vitamin B12, also called cobalamin, is mainly found in animal foods.
-You find this vitamin in, for example, fish, meat, shellfish, eggs, liver, milk and cheese.
-In vegetables there may be inactive forms of vitamin B12, but this is not something that your body can absorb.
+Vitamin B12, also known as cobalamin, is found primarily in animal foods.
+You can find this vitamin in, for example, fish, meat, shellfish, eggs, liver, milk and cheese.
+Inactive forms of vitamin B12 may be found in plant foods, but this is not something your body can absorb.

-With this in mind, it is often especially important for vegans to take supplements with vitamin B12 to get enough.
-Even you who are vegetarian run the risk of getting too little B12, even though it is found in both dairy products and eggs.
-There are also B12-enriched vegetable drinks such as oat and soy milk.
+Given this, it is often extra important for vegans to take vitamin B12 supplements to get enough.
+Even if you are a vegetarian, you are at risk of getting too little B12, even though it is found in both dairy products and eggs.
+There are also B12-fortified vegetable drinks such as oat and soy milk.

-According to the Swedish Food Agency, an adult should get 2.0 micrograms of vitamin B12 per day.
-Severe deficiency of this vitamin can cause anemia, nerve damage and impaired memory.
+According to the Swedish National Food Agency, an adult should consume 2.0 micrograms of vitamin B12 per day.
+If you have a severe deficiency of this vitamin, you can suffer from anemia, nerve damage and impaired memory.
 Vitamin B12 is a key player in the production of your red blood cells.

-Iron deficiency is relatively common in Sweden today, among other things in vegans and vegetarians.
+Iron deficiency is relatively common in Sweden today, including among vegans and vegetarians.
 There are many plant-based foods that contain iron, but the body does not absorb this iron as efficiently as iron from animal products.

-Your body needs iron for oxygen to be transported in the blood and muscles.
+Your body needs iron to transport oxygen in the blood and muscles.

-Plant-based foods that are rich in iron include legumes such as beans, lentils and chickpeas.
+Plant-based foods rich in iron include legumes such as beans, lentils and chickpeas.
 Nuts and seeds such as almonds and pumpkin seeds also contain iron.

-To help iron absorption on the run, it is good to also eat foods rich in vitamin C. For example, citrus fruits, kiwi, peppers or broccoli.
-Also remember that calcium-rich foods can inhibit the body's ability to absorb iron.
+To help iron absorption, it is also a good idea to eat foods rich in vitamin C. For example, citrus fruits, kiwi, peppers or broccoli.
+Also remember that foods rich in calcium can inhibit the body's ability to absorb iron.

-Symptoms of iron deficiency are, for example, fatigue and a feeling of weakness.
-Then you may need to take iron as a dietary supplement.
-Always consult a doctor first if you suspect you are suffering from iron deficiency.
+Symptoms of iron deficiency include fatigue and a feeling of weakness.
+In this case, you may need to take iron supplements.
+Always consult a doctor first if you suspect that you are suffering from iron deficiency.

 How do I get vitamin D?

 If you are vegan, you can get vitamin D by drinking oat, soy or almond drinks.
-You also get vitamin D from the sun.
+You can also get vitamin D from the sun.
 Vitamin D is produced in the body with the help of the sun's UV rays during the summer months.
-But during the rest of the year, it is important that you add the vitamin through diet or food supplements.
+But during the rest of the year it is important to supply the vitamin through diet or supplements.

-For those who are lacto-ovo-vegetarians, fortified dairy products are a good source of vitamin D. But even here it is important that you keep track so that you get enough.
-Symptoms of deficiency can include fatigue and poorer immune system.
+For those who are lacto-ovo-vegetarians, fortified dairy products are a good source of vitamin D. But even here, it is important to keep an eye on your intake to ensure you are getting enough.
+Symptoms of deficiency can include fatigue and a weakened immune system.

 Vitamin D has many important functions in the body, which is why it is important that we get enough of it.
-Several of the cells in your immune system are dependent on vitamin D in order to function optimally.
-In addition, you need vitamin D for your body to absorb calcium and phosphorus.
+Several of the cells in your immune system depend on vitamin D to function optimally.
+You also need vitamin D for your body to absorb calcium and phosphorus.

 You can read more about vitamin D and how to get enough in our article.

-Your body cannot produce omega-3 by itself, you need to get it through your diet.
-Omega-3 comes in different forms and is found in, among other things, rapeseed oil, walnuts, flax seeds, chia seeds and fatty fish.
-As a vegan, the fatty fish goes away, but you can make sure to use rapeseed oil and edible fats made from rapeseed oil when you cook or make a sandwich.
+Your body cannot produce omega-3 itself, so you need to get it from your diet.
+Omega-3 comes in different forms and is found in things like rapeseed oil, walnuts, flaxseeds, chia seeds and fatty fish.
+As a vegan, you don't have to eat fatty fish, but you can make sure to use rapeseed oil and cooking oils made from rapeseed oil when you cook or make a sandwich.

 Many omega-3 supplements on the market are based on fish oil.
-But in our range there is a vegan alternative that is made with oil from specially grown algae.
+However, our range includes a vegan alternative made from oil from specially grown algae.
 This is an alternative for those who do not get enough omega-3 through their diet.

-That we get enough omega-3 is important to, among other things, reduce the risk of heart disease, lower blood pressure and prevent the formation of blood clots.
+Getting enough omega-3 is important for reducing the risk of heart disease, lowering blood pressure and preventing the formation of blood clots, among other things.

 Zinc, selenium and riboflavin

-Zinc from plant-based foods is more difficult for the body to absorb.
+Zinc from plant-based foods is harder for the body to absorb.
 Your body needs zinc, among other things, for wounds to heal properly.
-You get zinc by eating whole grain products, nuts, seeds and legumes.
+You can get zinc by eating whole grains, nuts, seeds, and legumes.

 Selenium is found in the soil, it is an element.
 You need to get selenium because it is part of the body's antioxidant protection and is also needed for metabolism.
 Since Swedish soils are poor in selenium, it can be good to vary with imported legumes, nuts and seeds.

-Riboflavin, which also goes by the name vitamin B2, is important for the body's energy production.
-Most people who eat animal products get enough through their diet, but as a vegan you may need to think a little extra.
-You get riboflavin through legumes, whole grain products and green leafy vegetables.
+Riboflavin, also known as vitamin B2, is important for the body's energy production.
+Most people who eat animal products get enough from their diet, but as a vegan you may need to think a little extra.
+You can get riboflavin through legumes, whole grains, and green leafy vegetables.

-Many vegetable drinks are also fortified with riboflavin, make it a habit to check so that you choose a fortified drink.
+Many vegetable drinks are also fortified with riboflavin, so make a habit of checking to make sure you choose a fortified drink.

-As a vegan, you often need to take food supplements to get enough of a certain vitamin or mineral.
-Remember never to over consume as it can have a negative effect.
+Vegans often need to take supplements to get enough of a particular vitamin or mineral.
+Remember to never overconsume as this can have negative effects.

 You can read more about Elexir Pharma's dietary supplements by clicking on the respective product.
-You can find Elexir Pharma's dietary supplements both in physical stores and at various e-tailers.
+You can find Elexir Pharma's dietary supplements both in physical stores and at various e-retailers.

 Frequently asked questions and answers about vitamins vegan